hyperledger-archives/avalon/examples/apps/generic_client/README.md

   -a ADDRESS, --address ADDRESS
                         an address (hex string) of the smart contract (e.g.
                         Worker registry listing)
+  -b {ethereum,fabric}, --blockchain {ethereum,fabric}
-  -m {listing,registry}, --mode {listing,registry}
+                        Blockchain type to use in proxy model -m {listing,registry}, --mode {listing,registry}
                         should be one of listing or registry (default) -w WORKER_ID, --worker_id WORKER_ID